| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 to the Scout Hut in Loughton Lane to be given a briefing on this event

+and make their own observations using the Society’s optical equipment.
 John Travers, 21, of Piercing Hill and his friend Charlie Blair were

 spending the summer in a unique charity fund raising activity, which supported